pablogd-hashi/sdd-tf-vault/README.md

 Each phase lives in its own directory under `requests/<ticket-id>/`, so reviewers can approve specs without reading Terraform, and platform engineers can audit validation evidence without opening the ticket tracker.

-Diagrams are authored in FigJam — see the [source board](https://www.figma.com/board/1RbIQpZgVRQr2TzsKe2SiZ) and [docs/figma-diagrams.md](docs/figma-diagrams.md).

 ### Two delivery paths